 - SAP is calculated each semester after grades have been posted to academic history by the Registrar's Office.

 - If after the first term of attendance you are not making SAP, you will be put on a Warning status and allowed to keep aid for one term.
-You continued eligibility will be determined after the next term check point.
+Your continued eligibility will be determined after the next term checkpoint.